The Basics

 Do you make your own chocolates?

-No, we do not make anything.
+No, we do not make anything (except the newsworthy drinks in the café).
 We curate one of the largest collections of craft chocolate in the United States with a retail store in Los Angeles and an online store that ships nationwide.

 Do you have a retail store?

 Yup!
 We're located at 1605 Grafton Street, Unit 102A in Echo Park, Los Angeles.
 We're open daily from 8am-7pm (and until 8pm on Fridays & Saturdays).
-We also have a café serving hot and cold chocolate and coffee drinks, pastries, gelato, and more!
+We also have a café serving highly-praised hot and cold chocolate and coffee drinks, truffles, dippable shortbready yums, gelato, and more!

 The really important questions